piroor/tiny-esm-test-runner/README.md

 Small test runner for ESModules style modules on Node.js.
 **This is for you ESModules addict, if you hope to write tests for ESModules as ESModules strictly.**

+## Benefits

+A testcase written for this testing framework are copletely valid ESModule.
+Thus you don't need to put any ugly exceptions for `eslint` about your testcases, and it will allow you to keep testcases more strict easily.

 ## How to create test cases

 First, please create test files as module files.
 For example: